vrabbi/lab-carvel-bundles/workshop/content/exercises/03-templates-vs-overlays.md

 to the Helm templating tool.

-In the case of raw Kubernetes resources, they are just that, unmodified Kubernetes resources which you can feed directory to Kubernetes using the ``kubectl apply`` command.
+In the case of raw Kubernetes resources, they are just that, unmodified Kubernetes resources which you can feed directly to Kubernetes using the ``kubectl apply`` command.

 In the case of the Educates package we are using as the subject of this